iamthiago/db-aws-stream/README.md

 # From Postgres to AWS SNS

-This is a simple project showing how to stream things from Postgres using Slick and publishing it to a SNS Topic using Alpakka.
+This is a simple project showing how to stream objects from Postgres using Slick and publishing it to a SNS Topic using Alpakka.

 ## Motivation